 What do I have to pay for?

-Aside from the $5.00 administrative visit fee, there may charges for tests, immunizations (including flu shots) and special surgical procedures based.
+Aside from the $5.00 flat visit fee, there may charges for tests, immunizations (including flu shots) and special surgical procedures.
 We try to keep our prices as low as possible so that all students can benefit from using the Health Center.

 How can I pay?